Stephen Wermiel

-Stephen Wermiel is an American legal scholar, historian, and professor of law at American University Washington College of Law specializing in First Amendment law and the history of the United States Supreme Court.
+Stephen J. Wermiel is an American legal scholar, historian, and professor of law at American University Washington College of Law specializing in First Amendment law and the history of the United States Supreme Court.
 Wermiel has written several biographical books about Supreme Court Justice William J. Brennan, Jr. Alongside Jamie Raskin, Wermiel co-founded the Marshall-Brennan Constitutional Literacy Project.

 Early life and education

 Wermiel was born at the American Hospital of Paris in Neuilly-sur-Seine, France.
 His family moved to Brooklyn when he was two years old.
 Wermiel attended Brooklyn Friends School, where he wrote about the Supreme Court for the student newspaper, The Life.
 He graduated in 1968.

-Wermiel attended Tufts University, receiving his artium baccalaureus in 1972.
+Wermiel attended Tufts University, receiving his Bachelor of Arts in 1972.
 While at Tufts, Wermiel worked as the editor of the student newspaper.
 In 1982, Wermiel received his Juris Doctor from American University Washington College of Law.

 Career

 Journalism

 Wermiel began as a college intern and later became a correspondent for the Boston Globe for the Washington, D.C. area.
 From 1979 to 1991, Wermiel covered the U.S. Supreme Court for the Wall Street Journal, remaining there even after his law school graduation.
 In the 1990s, Wermiel also served on the board of directors and legal committee of the ACLU of Georgia.

 In 1986, Justice Brennan secretly agreed to work with Wermiel on a biography after Judge Abner Mikva recommended Wermiel.
 Justice Brennan gave Wermiel more than sixty hours of recorded interviews in chambers and allowed him access to tens of thousands of pages of records.
 The records included case files, correspondence, and case histories that Justice Brennan's clerks had prepared each term.
 Wermiel was the only person allowed to see the case histories.
 Wermiel began working on the book, which he intended to publish after Justice Brennan's retirement.
 Justice Brennan retired in 1990, but after his death in 1997, Wermiel stopped working.
 At the time, he was approximately twenty-five percent done with the book.
 In 2004, Jeffrey Toobin and Justice Brennan's son, William J. Brennan III, criticized Wermiel for his failure to use his unparalleled access to Justice Brennan's documents that was unavailable to other researchers.
 Wermiel responded by saying that he was overwhelmed by the project.
 In 2006, Wermiel asked Seth Stern to work on the book with him.
 Stern who reorganized the material and drafted most of the book chapters.
 In 2010, Stern and Wermiel published the book as Justice Brennan: Liberal Champion.

 Wermiel is a contributor to SCOTUSblog, where he writes the SCOTUS for Law Students column.
 Wermiel has made numerous appearances on cable news networks, including ABC News and MSNBC.
 Wermiel has also made appearances on C-SPAN as a correspondent and legal expert.